 In 2014, the leadership sensed that it was critical for the future of the church to chart a bold new course including a new set of by-laws, a team model of senior leadership, and calling a new Lead Pastor.
 After 34 years of service at Brandywine, Pastor Bo Matthews retired in April 2015.
-In September 2015, after spending the last decade of ministry in the D.C.
+In September 2015, after spending a decade of ministry in the D.C.
 Metro Area, Pastor Nate Keeler accepted the call to be the Lead Pastor.

 Chapter 6: A Time to Join the Mission

 Matthew 28:18-20 – Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 19 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 and teaching them to obey everything I have commanded you.
 And surely, I am with you always, to the very end of the age.”